This blog may contain affiliate links. Read our disclosure policy for more info.

 Freedom camping is a New Zealand concept for allowing anyone in a self-contained vehicle to camp for free in a public space.
 In recent times, the rules around freedom camping have become much stricter, however, you can still find lots of stunning locations to call home for the night.
 Going freedom camping is a really special thing to do in New Zealand.

-Some of the best places I have freedom camped were in Northland, up at the Queenstown ski fields, and around Mt Taranaki!
+The best places I have freedom camped were in Northland, up at the Queenstown ski fields, and around Mt Taranaki!
+But there’s even more to explore, so I encourage you to get outside and find a hidden gem while freedom camping.

 29. Join a craft beer tour

 New Zealand’s craft beer scene isn’t massive, but it’s definitely up and coming.
-Throughout the North and South Island, you can find a number of breweries or companies offering brewery tours.
+Throughout the North and South Island, you can find a number of breweries or companies offering brewery tours, and you know we are always on the hunt for a good brewery!

 30. Visit a winery or join a wine tour